Groundwater collaboration workgroup

 - local perspectives; and

-Four issue work groups met in fall 2015 through May 2106: Short Term Solutions, Compliance, Sensitive Areas and Communication.
+Four issue work groups met from fall 2015 through May 2016: Short Term Solutions, Compliance, Sensitive Areas and Communication.
 A final report was released to the public and posted online in June 2016.

 - Short Term Solutions